LutherAstrophysics/analysis/README.md

 where this pacakge is cloned to get new updates to the package reflected in our jupyter notebook.
 You might also have to restart the Jupyter notebook session (perhaps closing the tab and opening it again will do) once you make updates.
+Or you might have to go *Shutdown* all running notebooks in the running tabs in the Jupyter Server and open the required notebook again.